Schemex: Discovering Structural Abstractions from Examples: Technical Evaluation

+Across all three actionability dimensions, Schemex Full significantly outperforms o1-pro: schema granularity (p=.003), example fit (p=.018), and generation quality (p=.013).
+Schema granularity improved progressively across the three conditions, with statistically significant gains emerging in the full pipeline.
+Together these results suggest that the complete Schemex pipeline is necessary to reliably improve schema actionability over a strong baseline, with contrastive refinement providing measurable gains beyond clustering and abstraction alone.

+\paragraph{Schema Granularity.} Schemex offers more granular, grounded schemas than o1-pro.
+This is partly enabled by more coherent clustering upstream.
+For example, in the job talk case, o1-pro produced thematic clusters ("Systems-Focused" vs. "Human Impact-Focused") where a talk on user-centered analytical interfaces could fit either, while Schemex identified a clear structural divide ("Sequentially Ordered Roadmap Abstracts" vs. "Integrated Narrative Abstracts") that enabled more precise schema extraction.

-In terms of dimension and attribute quality (D1), Schemex offers more granular, example-set-specific attributes that closely reflect structural patterns in the data. o1-pro, by comparison, relies on broad, vague guidelines that lack depth and fail to capture nuances.
-For example, in the LinkedIn profile summary case (D2), while o1-pro notes that they “often include structured bullet points” or “end with an invitation to subscribe,” Schemex identifies precise narrative moves like a “pivotal challenge or turning point,” to detail career evolution---offering clearer insights into how personal storytelling and structural choices actually function in the examples.
+The resulting schemas reflect this precision.
+In the LinkedIn profile case, while o1-pro noted broad patterns like "often include structured bullet points" or "end with an invitation to connect," Schemex identified precise narrative moves such as a "pivotal challenge or turning point" that details career evolution - capturing how personal storytelling actually functions in the examples.

-In terms of the usefulness of schema (D5), Schemex provides practical, actionable guidance that helps users emulate gold examples effectively. o1-pro is less descriptive and offers limited support for creation or critique.
-For example, for the UIST demo system walkthrough cluster, while o1-pro mentions key elements like on-screen annotations, Schemex goes further by detailing how annotations are layered to guide user understanding—making it more actionable for creators aiming to emulate complex interactive walkthroughs like those in the example set.